 Selecting an investor for your company is often a long-term commitment as a founder.
 While it is tempting to go with the first and best offer, this is an incredibly important decision to make and one that should not be rushed or taken lightly.

-Good investors can be a huge boon to your growth journey, adding capital, knowledge, sparring partners and strong networks to your company, while bad investors can suck out time and energy and be absolutely detrimental to growing your company
+Good investors can be a massive boon to your growth journey, adding capital, knowledge, sparring partners and strong networks to your company, while wrong investors can suck out time and energy and be detrimental to growing your company

-Here are some of the key points you should consider when picking your next investor because the right investor matters more than you think.
+Here are some key points you should consider when picking your next investor because the right investor matters more than you think.

 Many venture funds speak about active ownership and “hands-on” when talking to startups.
 In reality, few funds can be great additions to a company’s growth journey, while many quickly end up as passive investors adding little value apart from capital.